 People choose to go plant-based for the supposed health benefits.
 Going plant-based is claimed to be good for everything from increasing your energy levels, your strength and your mood., ridding the body of inflammation, boosting the immune system, warding off cancer, diabetes, and heart diseases.
 With their low-fat, healthy carbohydrate, high-fiber content, plant-based diets definitely boost the body's metabolism.
 Below we will go into detail about each of these health claims- which have been backed by significant research and which are still up for debate.

-Obviously the potential for weight loss is going to depend on an individual's caloric intake.
+Obviously, the potential for weight loss is going to depend on an individual's caloric intake.
 You must expend more calories than you take in if weight loss is going to occur.
 And, with that in mind, you can lose weight on any diet, so long as you maintain that caloric deficit.
-Seriously, you could eat nothing but pizza, donuts and beer all day and still lose weight (but you would probably feel terrible and you’d be missing out on many essential nutrients.
+Seriously, you could eat nothing but pizza, donuts, and beer all day and still lose weight (but you would probably feel terrible, and you’d be missing out on many essential nutrients.
 Don’t try it.)
-That being said, people who choose to consume a plant-based diet on the whole tend to consume fewer calories.
+That being said, people who choose to consume a plant-based diet, on the whole, tend to consume fewer calories.
 This is because fruits and vegetables are nutrient-dense but not calorically dense.
-A plate full of fruits, vegetables and whole grains can leave you feeling full with much less calories in the tank.
-You get a lot of bang for your buck, so to speak, and this facilitates in weight loss.
+A plate full of fruits, vegetables, and whole grains can leave you feeling full with much fewer calories in the tank.
+You get a lot of bang for your buck, so to speak, and this facilitates weight loss.

-Plants are literally bursting with vitamins, minerals, nutrients, fiber and protein that are important for your health and keep your body functioning optimally.
+Plants are literally bursting with vitamins, minerals, nutrients, fiber, and protein that are important for your health and keep your body functioning optimally.
 They contain antioxidants, anti-inflammatories, antibacterial properties, antifungal properties, and more.
-Obviously, the nutrient profile of each plant is different, so it is important to incorporate a wide range of both fruits, vegetables, and minimally processed whole grains in order to achieve all of the benefits listed below.
+Obviously, the nutrient profile of each plant is different, so it is crucial to incorporate a wide range of both fruits, vegetables, and minimally processed whole grains to achieve all of the benefits listed below.
 A great tip is to try and eat as much of the rainbow as possible.
 Here’s what research has revealed:

-According to the International Diabetes Federation, there are nearly 387 million people suffering from diabetes today, and that number is expected to increase to around 600 million by the year 2035.
-Type 2 diabetes is a preventable disease and there is a mounting body of evidence to suggest that a plant-based diet can be helpful in lowering the risk of developing it.
+According to the International Diabetes Federation, nearly 387 million people are suffering from diabetes today, and that number is expected to increase to around 600 million by the year 2035.
+Type 2 diabetes is a preventable disease, and there is a mounting body of evidence to suggest that a plant-based diet can help lower the risk of developing it.
 A study following over 200,000 people in the US for over 20 years found that consuming a diet that was high in plant-based foods and low in animal products revealed a 20% lower risk of developing diabetes when compared to individuals who consumed little to no plant-based foods (3).

 Choosing to follow a plant-based diet may reduce the risk of certain types of cancer, according to research.
 Vegetarian diets have been associated with a significantly lower risk of gastrointestinal cancer, especially those who still consume eggs and dairy (4).
-Studies have also shown that people who follow a Vegetarian diet had a 22% lower risk of colorectal cancer than non-vegetarians.
-Pescatarians (vegetarians who also include fish in their diets) showed the greatest potential protection from colorectal cancer with a whopping 43% reduced risk (5).
+Studies have also shown that people who follow a vegetarian diet had a 22% lower risk of colorectal cancer than non-vegetarians.
+Pescatarians (vegetarians who also include fish in their diets) showed the most significant potential protection from colorectal cancer, with a whopping 43% reduced risk (5).

 Sorry to get down and dirty with you here, but it’s important to note that a plant-based diet that is loaded up with fruits and vegetables is also chock full of fiber.
 And fiber is the compound that keeps you “regular” because it aids in both digestion as well as preventing constipation.
 Bonus: It also has the potential to lower cholesterol and blood sugar levels.

-Since fruits, vegetables and whole grains are easy on your digestive system you may see a direct increase in your energy levels throughout the day.
-If your digestive system isn’t functioning properly, you pay the price with low energy and lethargy.
+Since fruits, vegetables, and whole grains are easy on your digestive system, you may see a direct increase in your energy levels throughout the day.
+If your digestive system isn’t functioning correctly, you pay the price with low energy and lethargy.
 Making the switch to a plant-based diet can help you get through your day not only with more energy but more productively, able to accomplish more.

 If you are looking to prevent or reverse the signs of aging on your skin, loading up on fruits and vegetables is the way to do it.
 The antioxidants found in a variety of fruits and vegetables work to protect and defend against free radicals.
 Those damaging little guys are found in our environment, pollution, and UV rays that lead to the appearance of fine lines and wrinkles and the breakdown of collagen in our skin.
 Fruits and vegetables high in Vitamin C, for instance, which is essential for the production of collagen, help to fight against these free radicals and actually reverse the signs of aging.

 Switching to a plant-based diet can also clear up acne and hormonal breakouts.
-Consuming less animal products, dairy in particular, will decrease your daily intake of saturated fats, long known to be one of the causes of clogged pores which lead to breakouts.
+Consuming fewer animal products, dairy, in particular, will decrease your daily intake of saturated fats, long known to be one of the causes of clogged pores, which lead to breakouts.

 Oh - and these outward appearance benefits of a plant-based diet don’t end with your skin: your hair and nails stand to reap the benefits as well!
 Vitamins A and B plus a healthy intake of Omega-3s will help you grow stronger, healthier nails and thicker, shinier hair.
 Win.
 Win.
 Win.